lp-mkdir/tsify-migrator/README.md

 Modify tsconfig.no-any.json to include a new existing module, e.g., app/module-one/feature-two.
 Run yarn tsify-migrator and address identified 'no-any' cases.
 Ensure the cleaned module is included in tsconfig.no-any.json before merging.

+Enjoy a seamless TypeScript migration! 🚀

+## Further steps
 To streamline the transition, consider using lint-staged + husky to run this command in every commit.

-Enjoy a seamless TypeScript migration! 🚀

 ## Special Handling
 The magic happens at lines 14 & 36 in the script.
 This unique approach ensures that an error code of 1 is treated as a success when 'no-any' errors are absent.